canal-ourcq-villette-credit-hugo-dominguez-le-bonb

 Sunday, May 11

-For those who aren’t familiar, Cornucopia is the tenth concert tour of the iconic Icelandic artist Björk, known for her alternative and avant-garde music.
-This musical and theatrical creation has traveled around the world for 5 years – from 2019 to 2023 – showcasing the entire artistic universe of Björk, from her iconic sounds to her recent albums, all wrapped in a mind-blowing visual narrative.
-It is the most elaborate live performance by the artist to date, captured and transformed into a concert film (in 4k quality and Dolby Atmos) for our utmost enjoyment, and screened in French cinemas this Sunday, May 11.
-An unmissable event for both long-time fans and newcomers alike!
+For those who aren't familiar, Cornucopia is Björk's tenth concert tour, featuring the iconic Icelandic artist known for her alternative and avant-garde music.
+This musical and theatrical creation has traveled the world for 5 years – from 2019 to 2023 – showcasing the entire artistic universe of Björk, from her emblematic sounds to her recent albums, all wrapped up in a truly mind-blowing visual narrative.
+It's the most elaborate live performance by the artist to date, captured and transformed into a concert film (in 4k quality and Dolby Atmos) for our enjoyment, set to be screened in French cinemas this Sunday, May 11.
+This is a must-see event for both long-time fans and newcomers alike!

 Voir cette publication sur Instagram